 - Genetics - It's well known that genetics play a role in the development of anxiety.
 Being "nervous" is actually something that probably kept early man safe from harm, and so those that exhibited extra nervousness were probably more likely to have children than those that did not.
 It's also likely that at some point in history, those genetic traits went a little too far, and started to be passed on from person to person.

-- Lack of Dangers It's also possible that anxiety occurs because the world is a safer place.
+- Lack of Dangers It's also possible that unnecessary anxiety occurs because the world is a safer place.
 Imagine you have a system in place that's supposed to be keeping you safe from harm, but then you never experience any scenario that requires it.
 It's possible that the system "breaks," in a way.
 We see this with dogs.
 Dogs that do not get to use their instincts, like digging, sometimes experience such profound psychological boredom that they start digging inappropriately in places they shouldn't be digging.
-Perhaps this same issue is affecting anxiety.

-- Inactivity - One proven cause of anxiety is inactivity.
+- Inactivity - One well-supported cause of anxiety is inactivity.
 This is also an example that we see in dogs.
-Dogs that don't get to run or exercise or spend too much time in a crate start to suffer from psychological problems and stress.
+Dogs that don't get to exercise enough or spend too much time in a crate start to suffer from psychological problems and stress.
 Human beings were meant to be active, but are living in an increasingly inactive world.
 That's why exercise is one of the first and most important anxiety treatments.
-Likely inactivity is causing our bodies to malfunction.

 - Stress - We may not live in a dangerous world, but we do live in a stressful world.
 Despite dealing with predators, early man had a somewhat easy life.
 All they had to do was eat and stay safe.
 Now, we work full time, we deal with incredibly complex social groups, and more.
 Anxiety was probably helpful for those under long term stress in the past, because it gave them a sense of urgency to stay away from danger.
 Now, long term stress is just stress, and damaging to psychological health.

-- General Poor Coping Habits Even though the fight or flight response is a physical issue, your mind does play a role.
+- General Poor Coping Habits Even though the fight or flight response is a physical issue, your mind plays a significant role in perpetuating unnecessary anxiety.
 Human beings today have bad coping habits and behaviors that cause them more stress or make it harder to control stress.
-For example, drinking your anxiety away makes it harder to use healthy mental coping responses to control your anxiety.
+For example, drinking alcohol to temporarily reduce your anxiety makes it harder to use healthy mental coping responses to control your anxiety.
 Also, watching horror movies or gambling increases stress, which in turn increases your risk for anxiety.
 All of these types of issues are within your control.

 As you can see, the cause of anxiety disorders is fairly complex, and there's no easy way to figure out what the exact issue is.
 But at the same time, there are certainly some contributing factors that are well established and likely to play a significant role.